Nazli Tabatabai-Khatambakhsh: Career

 Nazli Tabatabai-Khatambakhsh was the artistic director of ZENDEH, a theatre company based in the northeast of England that was part of Arts Council England's National Portfolio of Organisations.
 The company created enchanting theatre that combines poetic elements, mythology and explored global political and social perspectives in a most approachable way.
 Iranian myths and contemporary reference points appeared in many of ZENDEH's shows reflecting the cultural heritage of Artistic director Nazli Tabatabai-Khatambakhsh.
 Although the work itself often rejects cultural representation instead creating a more impressionistic, magical realism, visual and physical style of theatre.
-ZENDEH often explore hidden histories and modern identities; finding the compelling and epic in ordinary stories and crafting culturally eclectic productions.
+ZENDEH often explore hidden histories and modern identities, finding the compelling and epic in ordinary stories and crafting culturally eclectic productions.
 ZENDEH's and Nazli's direction and artistic practice is collaborative; working with artists and the wider public, combining art forms and using digital technologies to continually find imaginative ways to share stories and find human connections.

-Over Nazli's career she has developed a strong leadership role in producing diverse theatre in the UK in particular looking at themes of the Middle East and the lives of women.
+Over Nazli's career she has developed a strong leadership role in producing diverse theatre in the UK in particular looking at themes of Iran, borderlands and the lives of women.

-Nazli Tabatabai-Khatambakhsh serves as a member of the Royal Central School of Speech and Drama's Independent Equity Committee as well as the International Society of Performing Arts' (ISPA) governing committee in New York.
+Nazli Tabatabai-Khatambakhsh serves as a member of the International Society of Performing Arts' (ISPA) governing committee in New York.

 Achievements

+Nazli Tabatabai-Khatambakhsh is a multi-award-winning collaborator, notably an Amnesty International Commendation and her work includes the following roles with selected credits: Director (BBC Drama & National Theatre of Scotland, Traverse Theatre, The Bush); Dramaturg (Royal Court, Tamasha, Goethe Institute); Director & Dramaturg (Royal Central School of Speech and Drama); Actor (Edinburgh Festival Fringe Summerhall, Traverse Theatre, Paines Plough Roundabout).
+She is also a skilled Coach, Mentor, Mediator, Facilitator, Moderator, Trainer and Speaker (ISPA, IETM, Federation of Scottish Theatres, Assembly Theatres and Guildhall School of Music & Drama).

-Nazli Tabatabai-Khatambakhsh through the over ten years as artistic director with ZENDEH has developed a unique multi-staged method of creating theatrical productions that is relevant to 21st Century Britain.
-The ZENDEH method encompasses seven stages that includes, but is not restricted to, blue sky thinking; collaboration in multidisciplinary art forms and working with a wide range of associate artists; emphasis on dramaturgy; and re-approaching joint authorship with participation, engagement and research.
+Nazli Tabatabai-Khatambakhsh, through her over ten years as artistic director and CEO with ZENDEH, has developed a unique multi-staged method of creating theatrical productions that is relevant to 21st Century Britain.
+The ZENDEH method encompasses seven stages that include, but are not restricted to, blue sky thinking; collaboration in multidisciplinary art forms and working with a wide range of associate artists; emphasis on dramaturgy; and re-approaching joint authorship with participation, engagement and research.

-Nazli Tabatabai-Khatambakhsh also leads on the Creative Case North, which is a re-imagining of Arts Council England’s approach to diversity and equality, setting out how these areas can and should enrich the arts for artists, audiences and wider society.
+Nazli Tabatabai-Khatambakhsh also led on Arts Council England's Creative Case NORTH, which is a re-imagining of Arts Council England’s approach to diversity and equality, setting out how these areas can and should enrich the arts for artists, audiences and wider society.